Lizard: An Efficient Linearization Framework for Large Language Models: Introduction

 In this paper, we introduce \textbf{Lizard} (\underline{\textbf{Li}}neari\underline{\textbf{z}}ing Softmax \underline{\textbf{A}}ttention with \underline{\textbf{R}}ecurrent Gate \underline{\textbf{D}}ynamics), an efficient framework for linearizing LLMs.
-Unlike prior approaches that constrain themselves to reusing only the pretrained model's existing parameters and fixed architecture \citep{mercat2024linearizing, zhang2024lolcats}, we introduce additional learnable components in the form of a gating module.
-The gating module serves two primary purposes.
-First, it acts as a data-dependent alternative to predefined positional embedding methods, such as Rotary Positional Embeddings (RoPE) \citep{heo2024rotary}, allowing the model to learn implicit relative positional information through adaptive decay patterns, enhancing length generalization.
-Second, the gated recurrent structure provides a dynamic memory management mechanism, enabling the model to control the retention and forgetting of past tokens during generation, thereby improving associative recall.
+Unlike prior methods that strictly preserve the teacher's architecture, Lizard adopts a fundamentally different design philosophy: it introduces compact, learnable modules to enable adaptive memory control and data-driven positional modeling, thereby bridging the expressivity-efficiency gap.
+At the core of this approach, Lizard is augmented with a learnable gating module that forms a data-adaptive recurrent structure.
+This module serves two primary purposes.
+First, it acts as a data-dependent alternative to fixed positional encodings like RoPE, allowing the model to learn relative positional information through adaptive decay patterns for enhanced length generalization.
+Second, its gated recurrent structure provides a dynamic memory management mechanism, enabling the model to control the retention and forgetting of past tokens to improve associative recall.
+Furthermore, to fully recover the expressiveness of softmax attention, the globally-aware gated attention is then combined with Anchor Window Attention, a mechanism that augments local attention with learnable meta-memory tokens.
+This hybrid framework assigns a specialized role to each component: the gated module captures global context in a compressed form, while the Anchor Window Attention preserves the fine-grained precision of local interactions, resulting in a high-quality approximation of softmax attention.